subscribe | donate | contact

 I saw it then, a donut shop right ahead of us at the intersection.

-The hippie revolution was in full flower and things were going on that crossed a lot of boundaries.
-Wasn’t this, in some basic way, part of the idea?
 I parked the car and Malcolm and I walked over to the donut shop with our new friend.
-Taking a cue from him, it would seem nothing could have been more exciting than getting some glazed donuts and maybe a coffee together, the three of us!
-This was something I could never have dreamt up on my own, an adventure both too banal and too transgressive at the same time.
+Taking a cue from him, it would seem nothing could have been more exciting than getting some glazed donuts and maybe a coffee together - the three of us!
+This was something I could never have dreamt up on my own, an adventure both too banal and too transgressive in its way.

 “What’s your name?”